Training Course

 Returning Firefighters

 Firefighters with at least one season of experience do not need to take the training course again.
 Instead, we offer an annual one-day refresher course, RT-130, which must be taken each year.
-The Physical Fitness/Pack Test is also required annually for returning firefighters.

-Note: Annual refresher courses have limited seating, so please contact the course coordinator to register.
+IMPORTANT: Annual refresher courses have limited seating, so please contact the course coordinator to register.

 Candidates with previous wildland firefighting experience with organizations other than Miller Timber will be evaluated on an individual basis.
 Qualified firefighters’ records will be reviewed and evaluated to determine relevancy and to verify that training and experience requirements have been met.